Calculate Similarity Between Article Elements Using spaCy

 Step 4: Process Each Row of Content Data

-The process_row function applies get_sim to compute several similarity metrics for each row of content data.
-We calculate similarity scores between:
+The process_row function applies get_sim to compute several similarity metrics for each row.
+It calculates similarity scores between:

 def process_row(row):